uselagoon/lagoon/docs/concepts-advanced/index.md

-# Lagoon Concepts - Advanced
+# Advanced Lagoon Concepts

 This section covers some of the more advanced concepts in Lagoon.
-If you're new to Lagoon, start with [Lagoon Concepts - the Basics](../concepts-basics/index.md).
+If you're new to Lagoon, start with [Basic Lagoon Concepts](../concepts-basics/index.md).

 If you need help, contact your Lagoon administrator or reach out to the community and maintainers in our [Discord](../community/discord.md).